zsk612/tp/docs/DeveloperGuide.md

     4. `NewWS` creates a new `WorkoutSession` Object with the file path.
     5.  `NewWS` calls `workoutSession. workoutSessionStart()` so that user can add information into this session.
     6. After user exits this workout, `WorkoutManager` returns a `CommandResult`.
-1. Based on `CommandResult`, correct response will be be printed to user.
+1. Based on `CommandResult`, correct response will be printed to user.

 All description, warnings and response will be handled by `Ui` to ensure consistence across the app.
 The following sequence diagram shows how the new command works